 Effective post-sales strategy — Sometimes it’s what you do after the sale that matters the most.
 Inside salespeople often do follow-ups with thank you emails or check-in phone calls.
 A positive after sale communication can lead to repeat business and word-of-mouth advertising.

-A good sense of marketing — Inside sales and marketing are very closely related, so an understanding of marketing techniques is a powerful tool.
+A good sense of marketing — Inside sales strategies and marketing are very closely related, so an understanding of marketing techniques is a powerful tool.

 4 Tips for Successful Inside Sales